meemo/flipnote-downloader/README.md

 # Origin
 Project was inspired by https://github.com/Flipnote-Collective/flipnote-fetcher That project lacks a bulk downloading function, so I made one myself
-# Files.zip
+# Flipnotes.zip
-Files.zip contains an HTML file snapshot of the entire output of this script, created with Snap2HTML https://www.rlvision.com/snap2html/ https://github.com/rlv-dan/Snap2HTML
+Flipnotes.zip contains an HTML file snapshot of the entire file output of this script, created with Snap2HTML https://www.rlvision.com/snap2html/ https://github.com/rlv-dan/Snap2HTML
 # cdx.txt